-As part of the ACA, the Marketplace is a comprehensive tool that allows families and individuals to purchase their own private health insurance.
+The Marketplace is a comprehensive tool that allows families and individuals to purchase private, ACA-compliant health insurance.
 Now, eligible people that wouldn’t otherwise have access to health insurance can find a policy that meets their budget and needs and enroll for coverage from the comfort of their homes.

 What is the Health Insurance Marketplace?